robrix/starlight/notes/✅ Todo.md

   - switching to another app and back on macOS improves framerate?
   - the starfield is really slow to draw
   - the starfield is distractingly twinkly when moving at low velocities
+  - there’s no way to select which screen you want to draw on

 - ⤴️ Extract
   - ✅ fused-effects-profile